-He discovered that the diets of all the indigenous peoples were tremendously varied, being dependent on geography, climate and the food naturally available.
-Those indigenous people who followed their ancestral diets were robustly healthy, but those who moved away or for other reasons strayed from their ancestral diet developed degenerative processes.
+He discovered that the diets of all indigenous peoples were tremendously varied, being dependent on geographic location, climate and the food naturally available.
+Those indigenous people who followed their ancestral diets were robustly healthy, but those who moved away or for other reasons strayed from their ancestral diet developed degenerative processes and illnesses.

 Dr. Price also analyzed the foods of indigenous people compared to the American diet of his day and found that they provided at least ten times more fat-soluble vitamins from animal foods such as butter, fish eggs, shellfish, organ meats, eggs and animal fats.
 He concluded:

 that there were no healthy vegetarian societies or tribes.
 While he did find some vegetarians, there were always healthier tribes nearby eating meat or animal products.
 In fact, if you study cultural anthropology, one of the things you will find is that the amount of meat eaten by any society was determined, not by religious beliefs or health fads, but rather by availability alone.
 Looking at the diets of traditional aboriginals in Australia, you can see a clear example of this.
 The inland aboriginals eat a diet of approximately 75-90% vegetable and 10-25% animal foods.
 The coastal aboriginals, who have access to fish and larger animals like kangaroo, eat about 75% animal and 25% vegetable foods.